E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models: Results and Discussion

 \paragraph{T-EMA and Reset Strategy.} We evaluate the effectiveness of the T-EMA under dynamic domain shifts (CHiME3-Mix) by comparing it against two alternatives: (i) a \emph{reset} variant that reinitializes CMA-ES parameters at the start of each utterance, and (ii) a variant that performs continuous adaptation without any resetting mechanism.
 As shown in Table~\ref{tab:ablation_study}, T-EMA consistently achieves lower WER than both variants.
 The \emph{reset} variant yields the worst performance (26.5), indicating that discarding adaptation history prevents the accumulation of knowledge.
 Conversely, omitting reset entirely leads to sub-optimal results (25.4), suggesting that preserving historical information is important but needs to be regulated to avoid overfitting.
 T-EMA provides a principled balance between stability and adaptability across utterances.
+The effectiveness of T-EMA is further analyzed with an increasing number of target domain samples in Appendix \ref{apdx:effectivenss-of-continual-adaptation-with-TEMA}.